Precision limit under weak coupling with an ancillary qubit: Quantum Fisher information of the measurement-based metrology

 where $p_m=e^{-m\beta}(N-2m)^2/(16Z_\beta\mathcal{N}_+N^2)$.

-The analytical result in Eq.~(\ref{QFI ana thermal}), which holds the square scaling law of $N$ under the large-$N$ and low temperature limit, can be justified by the numerical simulation in Fig.~\ref{QFI thermal state} about QFI as a function of system size $N$ for the thermal state $\rho^{\rm th}_P$ under various inverse temperatures.
+The analytical result in Eq.~(\ref{QFI ana thermal}), which holds the asymptotic square scaling law of $N$ under the large-$N$ and low-temperature limits, can be justified by the numerical simulation in Fig.~\ref{QFI thermal state} about QFI as a function of system size $N$ under various inverse temperatures.
 Without loss of generality, we choose $n_1=0$ in Eq.~(\ref{optimal time}), $n_P=10$ in Eq.~(\ref{optimalFrequency}), and $n_z=N$ in Eq.~(\ref{longitudinal coupling}), which yield $t_1=(N+1)\pi/(4\Delta_A)$, $\omega_P/\Delta_A=40/(N+1)$, and $g_z/\Delta_A=2(3N-1)/(N+1)^2\approx6/N$, respectively.
+Note here the dependence of $\omega_P$ and $g_z$ on $N$ does not mean they will vanish when $N\rightarrow\infty$.
+These values are merely used in numerical simulation over a finite size of probe.
 Subsequently, we have $g/\Delta_A=4\sqrt{2N(N-1)}/(N+1)^2\approx4\sqrt{2}/N$ according to Eqs.~(\ref{optimal g gz}).
 It is shown that a larger $\beta$ yields a behavior closer to the Heisenberg scaling.
 The numerical results become indistinguishable from the approximate analytical results for $N\geq10$, $N\geq15$, and $N\geq70$, when $\beta=2$, $\beta=1$, and $\beta=0.1$, respectively.
 Even in case of $\beta=0.1$, i.e., a high-temperature probe state, the scaling behavior of QFI approaches the Heisenberg limit for $N>200$.